top of page

 • A cancer risk assessment can help you determine if increased breast cancer screening, such as breast MRI, may be recommended and if breast screening should start at a younger age.

-• National guidelines recommend colonoscopy screening starting at age 40 for all individuals who have a first-degree relative with colon cancer OR an advanced colon polyp, regardless of the age at which their relative was diagnosed.
+• National guidelines recommend increased screening for individuals who have a first-degree relative with colon cancer OR an advanced colon polyp, regardless of the age at which their relative was diagnosed.

-If an individual has a first-degree relative who was diagnosed with colorectal cancer prior to the age of 50, colonoscopy screening starts ten years prior to the age of diagnosis.
+• If an individual has a first-degree relative who was diagnosed with colorectal cancer:

 bottom of page